-Dr. Sergii Skakun is an Assistant Professor with a joint appointment at the Department of Geographical Sciences and the College of Information Studies (iSchool).
+Dr. Sergii Skakun is a Associate Professor with a joint appointment at the Department of Geographical Sciences and the College of Information Studies (iSchool).
 He joined UMD in October 2015.
 From 2013 to 2015, he was a Senior Engineer at Samsung SDI (South Korea), where he was responsible for developing industrial vision inspection systems.
 From 2006 to 2013, he has held multiple positions (latest Senior Scientist) at the Space Research Institute (Ukraine), where he was performing research in remote sensing.
 He received PhD in Computer Science from National Academy of Sciences of Ukraine in 2005.

 His current research focus is to advance methods, models and emerging technologies in the area of data science for heterogeneous remote sensing data fusion, processing and analysis, and their applications to Earth System Science and areas of societal benefit.

 - Qadir, A., Skakun, S., Eun, J., Prashnani, M., Shumilo, L. (2023).
 Sentinel-1 time series data for sunflower (Helianthus annuus) phenology monitoring.
 Remote Sensing of Environment, 295, art. num.
 113689. https://doi.org/10.1016/j.rse.2023.113689

 - Duncan, E. C., Skakun, S., Kariryaa, A., & Prishchepov, A. V. (2023).
 Detection and mapping of artillery craters with very high spatial resolution satellite imagery and deep learning.
 Science of Remote Sensing, 7, art. num.
 100092. https://doi.org/10.1016/j.srs.2023.100092